 Temple 71, Iyadani-ji

-There are more than 1,500 carvings of Amida Buddha and his attendants in the rock wall behind the temple.
-There are also images of stupas and the words Namu Amida Butsu, said to be carved by Ippen Shonin in the 13th century.
-There’s a cave above the main hall called the Shishi no Gankutsu (Lion’s Cave) where Kukai came to meditate as a youth.
+Iyadani-ji is Temple 71 on the Shikoku Pilgrimage or Henro.
+This is a very large temple complex spread over a geologically interesting area with much to see.
+There are more than 1,500 carvings of Amida Buddha and his attendants in the rock walls, and the words Namu Amida Butsu, said to be carved by Ippen Shōnin in the 13th century.

 Information